A Direct Proof of the Short-Side Advantage in Random Matching Markets: Background

 The deferred-acceptance algorithm has been widely studied in {\em random matching model} beginning with Wilson~\cite{Wil72} and further classical works by Knuth, Pittel and coauthors~\cite{Knu82,Pit89,KMP90,Pit92}.
 In the random matching model, the ranking of each doctor is a random permutation of the hospitals, namely the set $[n]=\{1,2,\dots,n\}$, drawn uniformly and independently at random.
 Similarly, the ranking of each hospital is a random permutation of the set $[m]=\{1,2,\dots,m\}$, drawn uniformly and independently at random.

 Consider first the case of a {\em balanced market} where the number of doctors equals the number of hospitals, that is, when $m=n$.
-Under the doctor-proposal deferred acceptance algorithm, with high probability, each doctor ranks their partner at position of order $\log n$ on average in their preference ranking.
+Under the doctor-proposing deferred acceptance algorithm, with high probability, each doctor ranks its partner at position of order $\log n$ on average in their preference ranking.
 In sharp contrast, on average, each hospital only ranks its partner at position of order $\frac{n}{\log n}$~\cite{Wil72,Pit89}.

 However, in an {\em unbalanced market} the situation is reversed.
 Suppose that there is one more doctor than hospital, that is, $m=n+1$.
-In a remarkable result, Ashlagi et al.~\cite{AKL17} showed that, with high probability, each hospital ranks its partner at $O(\log n)$ on average and each doctor ranks their partner at $\Omega(\frac{n}{\log n})$ on average, despite the use of the doctor-proposal deferred-acceptance algorithm.
+In a remarkable result, Ashlagi et al.~\cite{AKL17} showed that, with high probability, each hospital ranks its partner at $O(\log n)$ on average and each doctor ranks its partner at $\Omega(\frac{n}{\log n})$ on average, despite the use of the doctor-proposing deferred-acceptance algorithm.
 Indeed, every stable matching has this property.
 Thus, in an unbalanced market, the proposing side loses its advantage if its side is {\em long} (that is, of greater cardinality than the proposal-receiving side) and the advantage transfers to the {\em short} side.

+Finally, the study of unbalanced random matching markets is closely related to the \emph{core-convergence} phenomenon: empirically, the set of stable matching is small, which mitigates the manipulability of the deferred acceptance mechanism.
+This phenomenon was first observed by Roth and Peranson~\cite{roth1999redesign}, and can be explained in markets with unbalance~\cite{AKL17,Pit19}, with short preference lists~\cite{immorlica2015incentives,kojima2009incentives}, and with correlated preferences~\cite{coles2014optimal,holzman2014matching,lee2016incentive,azevedo2016supply,gimbert2021two}, but is mitigated in markets exhibiting local structures~\cite{biro2022large,rheingans2024large}.